Skip to main content

 Last update:

-pgBackRest is a PostgreSQL backup tool with S3 support for Linux.
+pgBackRest is a tool for backing up PostgreSQL with S3 support for Linux OS.

 1. Configure access to S3.